freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/build-a-cash-register-project/cash-register.md

 There are a few variables you'll need to use in your code:

-- `price`: the price of the item as a floating-point number.
+- `price`: the price of the item as a floating point number.
 - `cash`: the amount of cash provided by the customer for the item, which is provided via an `input` element on the page.
 - `cid`: cash-in-drawer, a 2D array listing available currency in the cash drawer.